companieshouse/psc-verification-web/docs/application-design.md

 - **Session Management**: Managing user sessions, including storing and retrieving session data.
 - **Authentication**: Ensuring that users are authenticated via web-security-node's [authMiddleware](https://github.com/companieshouse/web-security-node/blob/master/src/index.ts).
-- **Error Handling**: Capturing and handling errors present users with appropriate error screens.
+- **Error Handling**: Capturing and handling errors to present users with appropriate error screens.
 For more details, see [Error Handling](./error-handling.md).
 - **Request Logging**: Logging details of incoming requests for debugging and monitoring purposes.
 - **Fetching Data**: Loading data required for request handling, such as company profile and identity verification details.
 - **Security**: Handling certain security measures such as CSRF protection.